Schedule of English courses can be found at Browse Courses

 ENG 087: READING AND WRITING NATURE, 4 credit hrs.

-This course will explore a variety of forms of nature writing: science writing, personal essays, manifestos, poetry, natural history, film and writings about place.
-Most of the readings will be short, but we will also read the longer memoir Refuge by Terry Tempest Williams.
+This course will explore a variety of forms of nature writing: science writing, personal essays, manifestos, poetry, natural history, film, and writings about place.
+Most of the readings will be short, but we may also read longer works.
 Student writing will be a combination of journal writing, creative writing, and critical writing.
 Discussions will range from detailed questions about craft (such as use of narrative time or value of anthropomorphism) to larger questions about human perception of the natural world.

 ENG 088: READING AND WRITING ABOUT CLASS, 4 credit hrs.

 This course explores contemporary conceptions of socioeconomic class identity, with particular emphasis on the United States context.
 The course examines theories and practices of representing class.
 Writing assignments are designed to help students think critically and creatively about the complex phenomena of class structures and class-based identity categories, and about the effects of these structures and categories on everyday life and self-presentation.
 We will read and discuss texts from a variety of genres: fiction, non-fiction, and theory.
 Also, we will trace historical changes in American definitions and perceptions of class.
 Frequent writing and revision.
 May be used as part of Women's and Gender Studies Concentration.
 Fulfills DEI Requirement.

 ENG 090: READING AND WRITING DRAMA, 4 credit hrs.

 An introduction to the practice of drama, this course will explore a variety of approaches to both reading and writing plays.
 Traditions and theories that have helped shape and continue to influence plays and playwriting will be discussed in relation to the student's own work in this genre.
 Writing assignments include both critical and original scripts.
 Frequent writing and revision.